devitruvius/snake_game/README.md

 * You can adjust the <code>WINDOW</code> and <code>TILE_SIZE</code> variables to customize the game's appearance.
 * Experiment with the <code>time_step</code> variable to change the speed of the game.
 * Consider adding features like score tracking and increasing difficulty levels.
-* Feel free to modify the code to create your own variations of the Snake game!
+* Feel free to modify the code to create your own variations of the Snake Game!